cloudevents/spec/discovery.md

 #### `GET /services/{id}`

-This MUST return the Service if it exists.
+This MUST return the latest version of the Service with the given `{id}` if it exists.

 The following responses are defined by this specification:
 - `200 OK` and the Service representation in the HTTP Response Body.